DanielLarsenNZ/talks/docs/refactoring_db.md

 1. The DB schema can be upgraded/migrated automatically via a CI/CD pipeline
 1. A query to any Table (that represents a root entity) includes a tenant id and only returns data for that tenant.
+1. Processes and Tooling are in place to onboard and move tenants.

 ### Code ready example